-The safety of engineers on motorbikes to supervise construction sites in remote areas in the field was an issue.
 The roads in the remote districts can be unsafe for the riders of motorbikes due to bad weather, landslides, and the lack of means to call for help in case of breakdowns.
 A preventive safety measure was incorporated to conduct regular maintenance of the motorbikes and continuous monitoring of the road situations between schools, complemented with continuous communication between engineers when starting and finishing their journey.

 The insufficient capacity of the schools to conduct regular maintenance posed a challenge.
 Following the MoE's guidelines, the reconstructed schools were handed over to the SMC, with the schools being responsible for the operations and management of the school buildings.
-To ensure the schools' ownership in maintenance, following efforts were made:
+To ensure the schools' ownership in maintenance, the following efforts were made:

-- Usage of material and designs that required minimal maintenance. - Sensitization and guidance on maintenance methodologies and OMM for SMCs and stakeholders of respective schools. - Support in organizing the development of maintenance budget for SMCs for some schools.
+- Usage of materials and designs that required minimal maintenance. - Sensitization and guidance on maintenance methodologies and OMM for SMCs and stakeholders of respective schools - Support in organizing the development of maintenance budget for SMCs for some schools.

-The project was implemented in Nepal, a landlocked hilly country, highly exposed to earthquakes, cyclones and floods.
-Therefore, lessons from this project are applicable for contexts with similar recovery and reconstruction requirements.
+The project was implemented in Nepal, a landlocked hilly country, highly exposed to earthquakes, cyclones, and floods and therefore lessons from this project are applicable for similar contexts, with recovery and reconstruction requirements.